steve12345585/SnipeOffice/solenv/maven/README.md

 sign in with your Sonatype credentials.

-** Click on 'Build Promotion' in the left navigation bar under 'Staging Repositories' and find the `orglibreoffice-XXXX` staging repository.
+** Click on 'Build Promotion' in the left navigation bar under 'Staging Repositories' and find the `orgSnipeOffice-XXXX` staging repository.

 ** Verify its content